Saturday, March 28, 2020

 The All Nippon Airways (ANA) documentary on Dr. Yoshiaki Sato and the NHK Medical Frontiers documentary on muscle atrophy, both remain especially relevant in these trying times of self-isolation, quarantines, lockdowns and shelter-in-place ordinances.

-KAATSU and the mechanisms why it is so effective and efficient have a long history.
+KAATSU the original BFR and the mechanisms why it is so effective and efficient have a long history.

 The Moment of Discovery